expressjs/multer/StorageEngine.md

 this data somewhere, and when you are done, call `cb` with some information on the file.

+If your engine writes the file data to a stream (for example an `fs.createWriteStream`), you can expose that stream as `file.outStream`.
+When the request is aborted or fails mid-upload, multer will call `.destroy()` on it, releasing the underlying handle (such as an open file descriptor) without you having to listen for `req.on('aborted')` yourself.
+This is optional — multer only touches `file.outStream` when your engine sets it.

 The information you provide in the callback will be merged with multer's file object, and then presented to the user via `req.files`.